Patent law advice

 It also advises on drafting contractual clauses covering inventions made by employees and related legal entitlements.

-LEGRAND LESAGE-CATEL GAULTIER is fully familiar with the procedures required to take legal action on grounds of patent infringement, notably judicial confiscation procedures, temporary injunctions and court orders to produce evidence or specified items.
+LEGRAND LESAGE-CATEL is fully familiar with the procedures required to take legal action on grounds of patent infringement, notably judicial confiscation procedures, temporary injunctions and court orders to produce evidence or specified items.

 The Tribunal de Grande Instance de Paris and the Cour d’Appel de Paris are the courts before which our law firm represents claimants.
 They have exclusive competency to rule on disputes over patented inventions.